Bump (Australian TV series): Production

 The series was co-created by Claudia Karvan and Kelsey Munro, who also co-wrote with a writing team of Jessica Tuckwell, Timothy Lee, Mithila Gupta, and Steven Arriagada.
 Karvan produced the series along with John Edwards and Dan Edwards.
 Geoff Bennett, Gracie Otto, and Leticia Cáceres directed the series.

 The first season of the series had to adhere to strict COVID-19 protocols, as it was shot in 2020.

-The series ran for five seasons, carrying loyal fans with it and ending, as planned, on the creators' own terms.
-Nathalie Morris, who plays the lead role of Oly in the series, makes her screenwriting debut in season 5.
+The series ran for five seasons and ended on the creators' own terms.
+Nathalie Morris, who portrayed the lead role of Oly in the series, made her screenwriting debut in the fifth season.

 Release

 Bump premiered on Stan on 1 January 2021.
-In July 2021 it was confirmed that production on season 2 was under way in Sydney and that a third season had also been confirmed.
-On 25 November 2021 a trailer for season 2 was released along with an announcement that the season was scheduled to be released on 26 December 2021.
+In July 2021 it was confirmed that production on the second season was under way in Sydney and that a third season had also been confirmed.
+On 25 November 2021 a trailer for the second season was released along with an announcement that the season was scheduled to be released on 26 December 2021.

-Season 3 premiered on 26 December 2022.
+The third season premiered on 26 December 2022.
 A spin-off series set in the same universe, Year Of, was released on 9 June 2023.

-Season 4 of Bump went into production in July 2023 and was released on 26 December 2023.
+The fourth season of Bump went into production in July 2023 and was released on 26 December 2023.

 It was renewed for a fifth season on 12 March 2024.
-Production for that season commenced in July 2024 as the final season and was released on 26 December 2024.
+Production for the fifth and final season commenced in July 2024 and was released on 26 December 2024.

 On 7 October 2025 Bump began airing on the Nine Network.